dribnet/purvs/README.md

 ## MDDN 242 2020 Assignment 2

-I've completed my alphabet but I am going to make some adjustments to make things more readable.
-I've veered more towards readability with a funky look.
-I'm happy with the colour palette.
+Today I worked on my numbers.
+I had a bit of trouble with the numbers 2 and 5 so I will have to come back and revisit.
+I'm really happy with how things are looking.
+I think that the alphabet is definitely intelligible whilst also being fun to look at.

-Next will be the numbers and a symbol
+Next will be to look at refining the shapes and also making a symbol

 The parameters per letter:
   offsetx - the x offset of the letter components